How your daily caffeine habit could be inhibiting your vitamin and mineral absorption.

 Interestingly, caffeine may not be the only substance present in coffee, tea and chocolate that interferes with nutrient assimilation.
 All these drinks and foods contain a number of polyphenols thought to interfere with bioavailability.
 It may be that polyphenols bind with vitamins and minerals making it more challenging for the body to metabolise them although scientists are still working on the whys.
 Furthermore, the tannins present in coffee and black tea have been shown to hinder nutrient absorption.

-What’s important to know is that caffeinated beverages and foods have been shown to inhibit the bioavailability of nutrients if consumed within an hour of a meal or of taking a supplement.
+What’s important to know is that caffeinated beverages and foods have been shown to inhibit the bioavailability of nutrients and minerals if consumed within an hour of a meal or of taking a supplement.

 Caffeine and polyphenols inhibit the function of vitamin D receptors in the gut which has a knock-on effect on the amount of vitamin D that the body is able to absorb from foods and supplements.
 This is the primary reason that we suggest you drink coffee and take LYMA at least an hour apart.
 LYMA contains Vita-algae D3™, a highly bioavailable form of vitamin D that helps to support the brain, as well as the cardiovascular, musculoskeletal, immune and nervous systems.